Long distance movers from San Diego

 - Inventory tagging, bill of lading, and high-value-item declaration on every shipment

-When do you need this service?
+When do you need long-distance movers?

 - You're moving more than 100 miles or crossing state lines